you-n-g/qlib/rdagent/app/ts/description.md

 ```

 - The predictions are intended for trading purposes, so your prediction target should match a tradable action.
 For example, if you use features at time `T`, and assume it takes `1` minute to enter the position and `1` more minute to close the position after holding it for `h` minutes, the prediction target should reflect the price change from `T + 1` to `T + h + 1`.
 A typical error is predicting the price change from  `T` to `T + h`,
+- DON'T include transaction fees when creating the prediction target!!!
 - DON'T predict volatility!!!!!!!
 - When working with multiple symbols, make sure you calculate the target separately for each symbol.
 If your data includes several symbols combined in one table, use
   `data['target'] = data.groupby("symbol")["log_price"].transform(lambda s: s.shift(-(h + 1)) - s.shift(-1))`